High Definition Workflow for Stable Diffusion

 menu Tools:

-On the left side we have Slicing tools.
-The base slice is 512 x 512 squares, which is what most Stable Diffusion models work
+On the left side we have many Slicing tools.
+The base slice is 512 x 512 squares, which is what most Stable

-There is also the Zooming slice that will first enlarge the slice and then shrink it back when importing.
+There is also the Zooming slice for small details that will first enlarge the slice so you working on it in Stable

 Once you click any of the Slicer buttons, the appropriately sized rectangle will appear on top of the image.